kDurg/analogClock/readme.md

 # Background:

 Astro Clock is a project inspired by a coding challenge.
 The challenge given to me was to use HTML, CSS and Javascript to create an analog clock.
 While I have done plenty of CSS, I have always focused more on functionality of my projects, rather than how 'polished' they look.
-This was a fun way to get myself to play with transitions and styling again... and I started to go a little overboard.
-While I had a few more ideas, I had a deadline to stay within.
+This was a fun way to get myself to play with transitions and styling again and I found myself starting to go a little overboard.

 # Process: